chandru89new/speech_to_text/readme.md

 Get an API key from [AssemblyAI][1].

 Open up `constants.js`.
-Save your API key it in the "api_key" variable in that file.
+Paste your API key in the "api_key" constant.

 ### Set your audio_src_url